Website Design Optimization

-Years ago, it was enough to simply have a website that looked nice with maybe a few keywords, and traffic would flow in.
-But times have changed and minimal effort no longer cuts it.
-Nowadays, the internet is crowded with competition.
+Years ago, it was enough to have a website that looked nice with maybe a few keywords; and the traffic would flow in.
+But times have changed, and minimal effort no longer cuts it.
+Nowadays, the internet is fiercely competitive.

-Website design optimization for UX (user experience), SEO, and conversions must all happen and be interlinked if you hope to rank high in the SERPs (search engine results pages).
-It’s vital to rank in the top 5 search results because those account for 67% of the total clicks.
-If you rank any lower than that, well, you can say goodbye to having any noteworthy traffic.
-Ideally, you want to aim for the first organic result spot as it claims a whopping 28.5% of the click-through rate.
+Website design optimization for UX, SEO, and conversions must all happen and be interconnected if you hope to rank high in the SERPs.
+Ranking in the top 5 search results is key, accounting for 67% of the total clicks.
+If you rank lower than that, you’re making it easier on your competitors.
+Ideally, you want to aim for the first organic position, as it claims a whopping 28.5% of the click-through rate.

 Friendly User Experience

 A website needs to offer the best user experience possible to help keep engagement high.
 If a page takes too long to load, then odds are the user will return to Google and find a different site to visit.
 If this happens too often, Google can even assume your website doesn’t offer relevant content and reduce your ranking.

 That’s why it’s important to test the speed of the website.
 There are many tools out there that offer this option, like Pagespeed Insights or WebPage Test, Pingdom, or GTMetrix.